openhealthcare/opal/doc/docs/reference/javascript/javascript_helpers.md

 This means that if you only want to show error messages after the user has clicked the save button you can do so with the form.$submitted variable.

-#### scroll-top

-Adds a click handler to the element that when click will animate the body of the element to scroll to the top

-#### go-to-top

-Similar to scroll-top, this moves the scroll bar to the top of the page but doesn't animate the transition.

 #### copy to clipboard

 ##### e.g.